Find out what we know about diet and how it might affect breast cancer risk.

 Eating too much sugar can make you put on weight and we know that being overweight increases the risk of breast cancer in post menopausal women.

 Dairy products have been studied for their effect on breast cancer risk.
-Some recent studies have shown that women with a high intake of dairy products have a lower risk of breast cancer, but we need results from more studies before we can be sure about this.
+Some recent studies have shown that premenopausal women with a high intake of dairy products have a lower risk of breast cancer.
+But we need results from more studies before we can be sure about this.

 Dairy products are high in calcium, and several studies show a lower risk of breast cancer for women with high calcium intakes or calcium blood levels.

 Fibre is found mostly in fruit, vegetables and whole meal cereals (including flour and all kinds of bread, particularly whole grain).
-There is some evidence that diets containing more than 25g of fibre per day reduce the risk of breast cancer in pre menopausal women.
+There is some evidence that women who have a high fibre diet have a lower risk of breast cancer than women whose diets don’t have so much fibre.

 An overview study found that women who ate more fruit had a lower risk of breast cancer.
 This may be due to the fibre and antioxidants that they contain.
 Anti oxidants are molecules that prevent a chemical process called oxidation, which occurs when oxygen molecules join with another chemical.
 Oxidation can cause gene damage in cells that may lead to cancer.
 Antioxidants include vitamins A, C and E and selenium.

-Scientists have been looking into whether eating phyto oestrogens, could affect the risk of getting breast cancer.
+Scientists have been looking into whether eating soya foods or other phyto oestrogens could affect the risk of getting breast cancer.

 Phyto oestrogens are chemicals found in plants (phyto means plant).
 So they can also be called plant oestrogens.
 They have a similar structure to the female sex hormone oestrogen.

 There are different types of phyto oestrogens.
 Some are found in soya bean products (isoflavones).
 Others are found in the fibre of whole grains, fruit, vegetables and flax seed (lignans).
-Milk may also contain phyto oestrogens, but this depends on what the cows have been eating.
+Milk sometimes contains phyto oestrogens, depending on which plants the cows have been eating.

 Flavonols and flavones are substance found in plants and are also called flavonoids or bioflavonoids.
 Flavonols are found in high levels in: